CherifD01/odin-recipes/README.md

     - Able to naviagte for file through the command line
     - Able to memorize the boilerplate for basic html website
     - Getting comfortable with tags, and elements to create a webiste

+Updates: Added a bit of CSS to the webpage